Frequently Asked Questions

 Absolutely.
 The Liberal Democrats vote is modelled to allow it to go up or down at the expense of the other two major parties (and the minor parties).
 The model is fully multi-party and is not a simplistic one-dimensional swing model.
 Also modelled are the Reform UK and Green parties, plus the SNP (in Scotland) and Plaid Cymru (in Wales).

-The model used has elements of a Markov transitional model (see model details), but has fewer parameters.
+Our previous model had elements of a Markov transitional model (see model details), but has fewer parameters.
 Markov models break down the current levels of support for each party according to how that person voted in the previous election.
 That is, it shows for those who voted (say) Labour in 2015, how many still back Labour, and how many back each of the other parties.
 The model is interesting conceptually, but it has too many parameters to be calibrated using the published national opinion polls.
 Regression modelling is generally superior to a purely Markovian approach.

 The counties used are historical counties, loosely based on the 1974 boundaries.
 There are some artificial constructs, such as metropolitan urban areas (eg Manchester, Birmingham, Bristol, Newcastle, Glasgow, Edinburgh), and occasional simplifications, such as keeping the Isle of Wight in Hampshire.
 Each London borough is classified as its own county.
 See full details of area and county composition with map.